 By analyzing the dashboard of offences, timeline and sub-offences we are able to analyze beyond the headline.
-Our concern is always about the safety of anyone affected by our day to day operations – and dangerous areas in London we are enforcing court orders to recover money and recover land.
+Our concern is always about the safety of anyone affected by our day to day operations – and in most dangerous areas in London, we are enforcing court orders to recover money and recover land.
 Both require the skill of enforcement agents to balance the competing interests of the parties.

 The party against who the Court is enforcing its Order can be upset and agitated over the consequences of enforcement action.
 This can become a trigger point for violence and over the years we have managed various situations – unarmed – and without police back up to ensure the Court’s Order is enforced.

 We have never accepted there are NO GO areas in any of the 105 postcodes we operate in – instead we use enforcement agents who are experienced and adept at handling situations that are risky – although that risk has to be put into a context which is why the Met’s data is so useful.